FirebirdSQL/NETProvider/Provider/docs/entity-framework-core.md

-# Entity Framework Core 3.x
+# Entity Framework Core 5.x

 * Install `FirebirdSql.EntityFrameworkCore.Firebird` from NuGet.
 * Create your `DbContext`.
 * Call `UseFirebird` in `OnConfiguring`.
+* Firebird 3 and up is supported.

 ### Code